kwhite2/git/frontmatter.md

 ## Abstract

-Git is version control software used to track the state of files associated with a project.
-Users can take snapshots of files, travel through the history of a project, collaborate transparently with others, and easily keep compatible data in many locations.
-Combined with GitHub, a cloud service, Git also becomes a way of finding and publishing text, including writing and code.

-In this session, we'll learn what makes Git such a powerful tool for both collaborative and individual projects.
-We will share a conceptual overview of Git and GitHub, explore fundamental concepts such as committing and pushing, and explore practical applications of GitHub for writing and coding.
-This session will show how to use Git and GitHub for a variety of digital undertakings, including collaborating with others, finding code for use in your projects, and sharing your work publicly.
-This session covers initializing Git repositories, committing changes, pushing to GitHub, cloning repositories to your local machine, and forking repositories from other accounts on GitHub.
+Git and GitHub are powerful tools for collaborative and individual projects.
+Git is a version control software that aids with tracking changes made to a set of files over time.
+GitHub is a web-based platform for storing and sharing project files online.
+This session begins with a conceptual overview of both tools, including an introduction to fundamental concepts such as version control and practical applications like developing a syllabus or collaborative writing.
+This session then covers initializing Git repositories, committing changes, pushing to GitHub, cloning repositories to your local machine, and forking repositories from other accounts on GitHub.

 ## Learning Objectives